benjaminestes/pyscape-client/README.md

 10,000 lines it provides are insufficient, we can use the command line to extend the amount of information available.
 Or, if we're just trying to pull a lot of reports it will be more convenient to use a command line tool.
+Use the `ose-style` command to generate reports that match the formatting you would get from OSE.

 ## Thanks